Preface

 Check the Installation

-pdm run python check.py
+pdm run check-installation

 # The reference solution should pass all the *week 1* tests